datasci-w266/2023-fall-main/assignment/README.md

   or help debug each other's code.
 - You can get help on general programming issues, but only in a very general capacity that does not relate to a specific part of the assignment. (example:
-  "Oh, I had issues with that function crashing, but updating TensorFlow to 1.14 fixed it for me.")
-If in doubt, ask in a *private* question on Piazza.
+  "Oh, I had issues with that function crashing, but updating TensorFlow to 2.14 fixed it for me.")
+If in doubt, ask in a *private* question on Ed Discussion.
 - You should not search for or use solutions to the assignment problems that you find on the web.
 If you inadvertently come across such a solution, you **must** cite it appropriately in your answer.
 (Bad search: "how to implement